 In making applications for approval of Extra Service fees including Extra Service fee increases, applicants are required to include their most recent approved list of benchmarks (incorporated as ‘Schedule 2’ to the Notice of Grant of Extra Service Status or any subsequent variations) relevant to the application for approval of an Extra Service fee, or a copy of their standard Extra Service Status Resident Service Agreement relevant to that application.

-The Aged Care Pricing Commissioner will ordinarily notify the applicant in writing of the decision within 28 days of receiving the application for a proposed Extra Service fee increase (unless the Commissioner is unable to make a decision because statutory timeframes prevent her from doing so).
+The Aged Care Pricing Commissioner will ordinarily notify the applicant in writing of the decision within 28 days of receiving the application for a proposed Extra Service fee increase (unless the Commissioner is unable to make a decision because statutory timeframes prevent them from doing so).

 Frequently asked questions